designstem/projects/dyes/index.md

 ---

+| section: Preparing a pitch

-## Preparing the marketing pitch for your product
+## Marketing pitch for your product

 **Pitch**, also named **marketing pitch**, is a presentation of a **business idea** to potential investors.